DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/change-careers/benefits-of-changing-careers.md

 ---
-title: Benefits of changing careers
+title: Benefits of changing careers to teaching
 description: |-
   Explore the benefits of changing careers, including teacher salaries, job security, and making a real difference in young people's lives.
 layout: "layouts/minimal"